alivesay/millennium-forms/README.md

 millennium-forms
 ================

-Provides Drupal interation with Millennium ILS web forms.
+Provides Drupal integration with Millennium ILS web forms.

 Requires a running instance of the <a href="https://github.com/alivesay/webpac-tools">webpac-tools</a> REST interface.